FAQs for Educators

 Are there any opportunities for my student to meet a musician?

 Please check back for updated information on instrument demonstrations.

 How do I purchase tickets for these concerts?

 SymphonyCharge manages all tickets sales for these performances (now including BPS students).
 A friendly operator will walk you through the ticketing process, and send you a confirmation of purchase.
 The phone number for SymphonyCharge is (617) 266-1200.

 Students and teachers from the Boston Public Schools are invited to attend any performance for free, subject to availability and with advance reservation.
 Reservations may be made through SymphonyCharge at 617-266-1200.
 For more information about BPS tickets and how to make BPS reservations, email firstname.lastname@example.org)

 The BSO's Youth Concerts are general seating, and we will seat schools as they arrive at the hall.
-Every group will be given equitable opportunity for seating - please prepare your students for the likelihood of sitting in ANY open seats in the hall (knowing that no groups will be divided unless absolutely necessary).
+Every group will be given equitable opportunity for seating.
+Please prepare your students for the likelihood of sitting in any open seats in the hall.
+Whenever possible, school groups will be seated together.

 Yes - the BSO will be posting Supplementary Materials for the Youth Concerts in early fall.

-students in our group - how do I make appropriate
+We have some students with special needs in our group.
+How do I make appropriate arrangements for them?

 Symphony Hall is fully accessible, and we ask you to communicate the nature of your group's needs to SymphonyCharge so they can connect you directly to the access coordinator.